Home Heating Credit Information

 The credit is designed to provide assistance to low income, deaf, disabled or blind persons and disabled veterans.
 Michigan residents who are not in these groups may also qualify for the credit.

-Who may file a Home Heating Credit Claim?
+Who qualifies for a Home Heating Credit Claim?

-You may claim a home heating credit if all of the following apply:
+You may qualify for a home heating credit if all of the following apply:

-- You own your home or are contracted to pay rent and occupied a Michigan homestead
+- You own or were contracted to pay rent and occupied a Michigan homestead

 - You did NOT live in college or university operated housing for the entire year